Yamato-Security/hayabusa/doc/ElasticStackImport/ElasticStackImport-English.md

 ![CSV Import](07-CSV-Import.png)

-Click on `Advanced` and perform the following settings before clicking `Import`:
+As shown below, click on `Advanced` and perform the following settings before clicking `Import`:

 1. Title the `Index name` as `evtxlogs-hayabusa`.
 2. Under `Index settings`, add `, "number_of_replicas": 0` so that the index health status does not turn yellow.